Attila in Camden is 51-60 and is an Oral Surgeon.

-From his childhood, Attila had a dream of success in the UK.
+Since he was a child, Attila dreamt of being successful in the UK.
 He is now a well established dentist, with practices in London, Geneva and Budapest, and loves to see people happy once he gives them their new smile.

 Questions & Answers

 - What's your first memory of London?
 When I first arrived at London I was completely fascinated by its architecture, its history and its beautiful and well-kept parks.
 I fell in love with the city immediately, as it exceeded my expectations by far.

 - What do you miss when you're away from London?
 It is mainly the dinners with my family or my friends that I miss the most when I have to leave London.
 I consider myself lucky as I have made a number of friends in London and our cosy get-togethers and steak nights have a longstanding tradition.

 - What's your favourite neighbourhood?
 It would be difficult to name one specific „favourite neighbourhood” since I am amazed by many different ones.
 Even though the interview reveals how much I care about my job, sometimes I also like to have a little fun.
 That is why I enjoy the unique atmosphere of West End, including Soho and Picadilly or when I am in the mood for a walk, I take a stroll in one of the parks.

 - What's your favourite building?
 I love many of them, but probably the British Museum.
 I have always taken an avid interest in history and the British Museum is one of the largest museums in the world dedicated to human history.

 - What's your ideal day out in London?
 An ideal day for me includes work as well, as helping people smile with confidence again is always a gratifying experience.
 After work I just love to enjoy the company of my family and my friends and chat over a delicious dinner or participate in a cultural programme.